Muza2001/Supermarket/README.md

-# Supermarket
+# This is Heading

-This project for practic ResponseEntity and Cron task and new Projects
+This project was developed on a ('spring-boot') and addition new technologies were explored

+## The project's purpose

+ -New technologis 1
+ -Cron task for java 2